 What if you’re rejected?

-If you find yourself in this situation and you’ve been rejected it can be tempting to apply immediately to another lender.
+Finding yourself in the situation where you’ve been rejected can tempt you to apply immediately to another lender.
 Be mindful that this could reflect negatively on your credit file.
 Any new lender will see that you’ve been rejected and will start to ask why.
 This could lead them to uncovering the same problems as the previous lender.
 Not only this, but applying for lots of credit in a short space of time looks desperate and is recorded on your credit file.

 The best thing to do if you’ve been rejected is to take stock and do a little digging.
 Scrutinise your application, investigate your finances and go through every stage of this article again.
 Try to uncover what’s holding you back.
 Once you’ve found the weak spot, do whatever you can to put it right again.

-If you can’t find a weak spot, it might mean that you’ll have to pay a higher deposit or consider buying a cheaper property.
+Can’t find a weak spot?
+It might mean that you’ll have to pay a higher deposit or consider buying a cheaper property.
 This may not be what you want but sometimes you have to be objective about your borrowing.
 What may seem affordable to you, may not seem affordable to your lender.

 You’re perfectly entitled to ask your lender why your mortgage application wasn’t approved, although often they’ll cite the main reason in their rejection communication with you.